• 55All Colleges/Departments

 Lisa Lemen, PhD

 The Core was established to provide non-invasive multimodal imaging capabilities optimized for rodent imaging to the UC research community.
-The facility specializes in micro-CT and micro-PET/SPECT for longitudinal research projects in small animal models, but also provides bioluminescence, fluorescence and planar x-ray imaging capabilites.
+The facility specializes in micro-CT and micro-PET/SPECT and MRI for longitudinal research projects in small animal models, but also provides bioluminescence, fluorescence and planar x-ray imaging capabilites.
 A XenX cabinet irradiator is available for cell, focal, and whole-rodent irradiation.
+All imaging and irradiation systems have integrated isoflurane anesthesia delivery and scavenging units.
 The Core actively supports research in cancer and other progressive diseases, and a variety of surgical and bioengineering projects.
+The PIC is staffed with personnel with extensive experience in imaging technology to assist in the design, execution, and interpretation of the data.
+With locations within and directly adjacent to the university vivarium and with standard IUCAC protocols in place for the PIC’s scan modalities, access to the services is readily available to the research community

 To access services from the PIC, please login or create an account in Stratocore at https://ppms.us/uc/start/.